NorthStarUAS/rc-flight-legacy/README.md

 * Add support for computing survey routes on board the aircraft.
 (The issue here is the brittleness and time required to send 100's of waypoints up to an aircraft over a radio modem link.
-Instead we can just send the area to be covered and some camera paramenters and the aircraft can compute it's route internally.)
+Instead we can just send the area to be covered and some camera parameters and the aircraft can compute it's route internally.)

 * Redesign and modernize the inexpensive reference hardware.